puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_template_epp.md

 This approach results in clean, clear expressions, and you can see exactly what data a template relies on without having to read the whole template.

-You can also access `$ntp::tinker` directly:
+You can also access `$ntp::tinker` directly from the template:

 `The tinker value is <%= $ntp::tinker -%>.`

 This approach is easier if you need to use many variables.

 Either way, when compared to [ERB][] (where the parent scope is set to the class calling the template), EPP helps you see where variables are supposed to come from simply by reading the template---you don't have to examine lots of code outside of the template to trace variables' sources.